 Imagine that no drop of wastewater leaves the Campina site.
 Thieu Custers and Eva van Strien of Anthroponix create a speculative vision in which residents are re-using all their wastewater, and the valuable residual materials, locally.
 Would it become a jungle in the city?

 The World Design Embassies are a programme of the Dutch Design Foundation, and work year-round with partners and stakeholders to look at the role that design can play in the development of new perspectives and concrete solutions to the challenges we face as a society in a quickly-changing world.

 The Embassies are also a part of Dutch Design Week, where the world comes to Eindhoven to discover innovation through the eyes of designers, design thinking and design skills.
 During Dutch Design Week, the Embassies take on a physical form – in exhibitions, lectures, discussions and workshops – so that ideas, expertise and insight can be shared, with experts but also with the general public.

-In this series, we take a look at each of the six Embassies in detail and through this, we will explore the challenges and solutions for future societies.
-Think Climate change, urbanization, the increasing use of technology in our lives – where is it all leading, and how can we shape our society around those things in a positive, meaningful way?
-Don’t forget to check our other episodes on the embassies of health, sustainable design, safety, mobility and circular biobased building.
-And do join us during Dutch Design Week in Eindhoven, from October 19th until the 27th.
+In this series, we take a look at each of the six embassies in detail and through this, we will explore the challenges and solutions for future societies.
+Think climate change, urbanization, the increasing use of technology in our lives – where is it all leading, and how can we shape our society around those things in a positive, meaningful way?
+Don’t forget to check our other episodes on the embassies of health, sustainable design, safety, mobility and circular & biobased building.
+And do join us during Dutch Design Week in Eindhoven, from October 19th until the 27th 2019.
 Hope to see you there.